keboola/connection-docs/extractors/aws-s3/index.md

 ### Wildcard

-If wildcard is turned on, all files in S3 with the defined Key prefix will be downloaded.
+If the wildcard is turned on, all files in S3 with the defined Key prefix will be downloaded.
 All files need to have the same structure and header.
 As S3 does not provide information about folders, there must not be any folders that would match the wildcard.
-Downloading subfolders using wildcard will return an error.
+Downloading subfolders using the wildcard will return an error.

 ## Saving to Storage